nabilalam14/mde-hunting-internet-exposed-vm/README.md

 | summarize Attempts = count() by ActionType, RemoteIP, DeviceName
 | order by Attempts desc

 Finding:
-Activity consistent with automated password guessing / brute-force attempts.
+Activity consistent with automated password guessing.

 3. No Successful Logons from Top Offending IPs

 The IPs with the highest failure counts were checked for any successful logons.